Houston Military Divorce Lawyers

 There are unique aspects involved in a military divorce that may not be applicable to a civilian divorce.
 Making sure that your attorney understands these issues and the complications that can emanate from these issues is essential.

-Some of the specific items that may come into play in a military divorce can include:
+Some of the specific items that may come into play in a military divorce include, but are not limited to:

 - Deployment and child custody